ALLIES HOLD STRATEGY MEETINGS IN CAIRO, TEHRAN

 Left: Nationalist Chinese leader Chiang Kai-shek, U.S. President Franklin D. Roosevelt, and British Prime Minister Winston Churchill at the Cairo Conference (November 22–26, 1943) addressed the Allied position against Japan and the future of postwar Asia.
 The Cairo Declaration, issued on November 27, 1943, stipulated that “Japan be stripped of all the islands in the Pacific which she has seized or occupied since the beginning of the First World War”; “all the territories Japan has stolen from the Chinese, such as Manchuria and Formosa (Taiwan), shall be restored to the Republic of China”; and that in due course the Japanese colony of Korea “shall become free and independent.”

-Right: The “Big Three” (l–r, Soviet premier Joseph Stalin, Roosevelt, and Churchill) on the portico of the Soviet Embassy during the Tehran Conference, November 28 to December 1, 1943.
+Right: The “Big Three” (left to right) Soviet premier Joseph Stalin, Roosevelt, and Churchill) on the portico of the Soviet Embassy during the Tehran Conference, November 28 to December 1, 1943.
 It was the first Allied conference Stalin attended, and it focused primarily on strategic coordination among the Allies.
 Discussions covered the postwar division of Germany.
-In October 1944 in Canada, Roosevelt and Churchill agreed to divide defeated Germany into occupation zones.
+Ten months later at the Octagon Conference in September 1944 in Quebec, Canada, Roosevelt and Churchill, minus Stalin, agreed to divide vanquished Nazi Germany into occupation zones to ensure the transition of Germany into a peaceful nation-state when the occupying forces withdrew.

 Yalta Conference participants, February 4–11, 1945Potsdam Conference participants, July–August 1945

 Left: Held in Soviet Crimea between February 4 and 11, 1945, the Yalta summit was the first Allied conference that focused on the postwar world.
-The Allies agreed on an Allied Control Commission to oversee defeated Germany.
-Germany and Austria, as well as their capitals, would be divided into four occupation zones—U.S., British, Soviet, and French.
+All 3 Allies agreed on an Allied Control Commission to oversee defeated Germany.
+Germany and Austria, as well as their capitals, would eventually be divided into 4 occupation zones—U.S., British, Soviet, and French.

 Right: With victory in Europe achieved, the Big Three (Stalin, Harry S. Truman representing the U.S. following Roosevelt’s death, and Clement Attlee representing Great Britain after defeating Churchill’s party in British elections) discussed the surrender terms for Japan during the Potsdam Conference, which was held near Berlin between July 17 and August 2, 1945.
-The Potsdam Declaration, issued on July 26, 1945, with China’s approval, affirmed the terms of the Cairo Declaration (November 27, 1943), but also required Japan’s unconditional surrender.
-Japanese sovereignty was limited to four main islands (Japan’s “Home Islands”), and the country was to be occupied by the U.S. Armed Forces.
+The Potsdam Declaration, issued on July 26, 1945, with China’s approval but not that of the still-neutral Soviet Union, affirmed the terms of the Cairo Declaration (November 27, 1943), but also required Japan’s unconditional surrender.
+Japanese sovereignty was limited to 4 main islands (Japan’s “Home Islands”), and the country was to be occupied by the U.S. Armed Forces.

 Contemporary Newsreel of Big Three at Cairo and Tehran Conferences, 1943: Roosevelt, Churchill, Chiang Kai-shek, and Stalin